mrkcor/redhouse/README.md

 to the directory to run the Rails project with 'bin/rails s -p 3001'.
 Provided that you added the domain in your local hosts file to point to the IP address of the vagrant box (also specified in redhouse.yaml) you can visit https://redhouse.dev to access your Rails project.

+## Q&A

+### Why the name Redhouse?

+Rubies are red, Laravel named its project homestead which made me think of house and made me think of Jimi Hendrix's song "Red house"... which led to Redhouse.